SvenFestersen/GtkPyInterpreter/README.md

     ```

   will block for 10 seconds and after that display the full output at once.

 ## Dependencies
-The only dependency is `PyGObject`.
+The only dependency is the *PyGObject introspection* module that can be found in
+the package repositories of most Linux distributions.

+## Installation
+There's no `setup.py` installation script yet, so to use the package
+`gtkpyinterpreter` just copy the complete package directory to a location in
+your Python path.

 ## License
 GPL 3